-The flu vaccine offers no protection from COVID-19 and it’s not a treatment for coronavirus, CDC says.
-Until a COVID-19 vaccine is available, the best protection is to wear a mask and maintain social distancing measures.
+No. The flu vaccine offers no protection from COVID-19 and it’s not a treatment for coronavirus, CDC says.
+Until a COVID-19 vaccine is available, the best protection is to wear a mask, wash your hands and maintain social distancing measures.

 Is asthma a risk factor for serious outcomes from COVID-19?

 CDC says the presence of asthma increases the risk for serious outcomes from COVID-19.
 For this reason, it is important to take preventive steps to avoid the flu if you have asthma so you don’t catch the flu and COVID-19.

 What preventive steps are necessary for people with asthma during flu season?

 First, make sure you have an Asthma Action Plan developed with your doctor.
 (You may need to update it during flu season.)
 Follow the Asthma Action Plan for taking quick-relief and daily controller medications.
 Make sure your child’s school has the Asthma Action Plan on file.